DIDSR/iMRMC/README.md

 <h5>iMRMC</h5>

 Desc: The primary objective of the iMRMC application is to assist investigators with analyzing and sizing multi-reader multi-case (MRMC) reader studies that compare the difference in the area under Receiver Operating Characteristic curves (AUCs) from two modalities.
 The core elements of this application include the ability to perform MRMC variance analysis and the ability to size an MRMC trial.

-A database containing components of variance from past MRMC studies is under development.
-The iMRMC application is a stand-alone, precompiled, license-free Java applications and the source code.
+ * The core iMRMC application is a stand-alone, precompiled, license-free Java applications and the source code.
 It can be used in GUI mode or on the command line.
+ * There is also an R package that utilizes the core Java application.
+Examples for using the programs can be found in the R help files.

 <h5>iRoeMetz</h5>